 Self-sufficiency, also known as self-reliance, not only saves you money it protects you from the vicissitudes of life and also helps to protect the environment.

 Over the past 100 years changes in the economy and in society generally has led to less self-sufficiency.
 Increasing centralisation and globalisation of production means you can buy almost anything ready-made but it is not likely to be made locally.
 Increasing specialisation, both parents working, and more work-life pressures generally means that people have lost the time and skills to be self-sufficient.
+People are money rich but time poor so they will pay for others to do what they would otherwise do.

 Self-sufficiency is surprisingly satisfying as anyone who has grown vegetables or made their own clothes will tell you.
 It provides us with intrinsic rewards like a sense of achievement, self-esteem and self-confidence.